 Before starting to advertise recruitment, employers should organise and plan their approach, carefully considering the content and the design of the job advert and the most appropriate time to publish it.
 They should also identify the most suitable media for advertising the job in order to reach an appropriate audience.

-- Preparing a job description and person specification can provide a useful basis for designing a job advertisement.
+- Preparing a job description and person specification can provide a useful basis for designing a job advertisement to advertise recruitment.